-Please Note: When returning FROM internship, all three (3) SIGNED final evaluations (Supervisor, Internship Committee and Intern's) must be received by the Contextual Education Office before a mileage check will be dispersed.
+PLEASE NOTE: When returning FROM internship, all three (3) SIGNED final evaluations (Supervisor, Internship Committee and Intern's) must be received by the Contextual Education Office before a mileage check will be dispersed for mileage and/or accommodation reimbursement.
+Please allow 2-3 weeks for delivery of your check.

-Internship Financial Worksheet Wartburg, along with other Lutheran seminaries, operate under a church wide policy established by the Evangelical Lutheran Church in America.
+Internship Financial Worksheet

+Wartburg, along with other Lutheran seminaries, operate under a church wide policy established by the Evangelical Lutheran Church in America.

-Expenses Payable to Amount Administrative Fee Onetime Fee Wartburg \$1,000.00 Travel Pool Onetime Fee Wartburg \$500.00 Stipend \$1,800.00 per month Intern \$21,600.00 FICA FICA based on the total value of the stipend plus housing provided.
-IRS Work Expenses Based on approved expenses incurred in his/her work Intern Synod Assembly, Synod Theological Conference, Internship Clusters Varies with location & length of event.
-Approximately \$1,000.00 for the year. \$1,000.00 Travel Reimbursement Automobile expenses incurred in performance of assigned duties.
+Expenses Payable to Amount Administrative Fee Onetime Fee Wartburg Travel Pool Onetime Fee Wartburg Stipend Monthly Fee Intern FICA FICA based on the total value of the stipend plus housing provided.
+IRS Work Expenses Based on approved expenses incurred in his/her work.
+Intern Synod Assembly, Synod Theological Conference, Internship Clusters Varies with location & length of event.
+Travel Reimbursement Automobile expenses incurred in performance of assigned duties.
 IRS Guidelines or a monthly allowance of \$100.
-Intern Housing and Utilities Varies based on location and family size. \$500.00 - \$1,200.00 per month.
-Housing -Moving Expenses Only if unfurnished or under-furnished housing is provided. (in addition to the travel pool amount of \$500.00) Optional Expenses Intern's share of FICA Based on the total value of the stipend and the housing provided to the intern.
-IRS If the congregation/agency desires, that the intern/vicar visit prior to the start of the internship for purposes of orientation and introduction.
-Intern's Technology Fee \$62.50 per semester Wartburg \$125.00 Renters Insurance Professional Liability Insurance Estimated Total
+Intern Housing and Utilities Varies based on location and family size.
+Housing -Moving Expenses Only if unfurnished or under-furnished housing is provided. (in addition to the travel pool amount of \$500.00) Optional Expenses Intem's share of FICA Based on the total value of the stipend and the housing provided to the intern.
+IRS Expenses for Intern visit to congregation prior to internship start for introduction/orientation Intern's Technology Fee Charged per semester to Intern's student account.
+Wartburg Renter's Insurance Professional Liability Insurance Estimated Total